New Women

-Synopsis
+Plot

 The film centres around an educated and modern young woman, Wei Ming (Ruan Lingyu), living in 1920s Shanghai.
-As the film begins, Wei Ming is working as a music teacher for a girls’ school, harbouring dreams of becoming a writer.
+As the film begins, Wei Ming is working as a music teacher for a girls' school, harbouring dreams of becoming a writer.
 She befriends her neighbour Aying, who is a factory worker and teaches patriotic work songs to her coworkers.

 Dr. Wang, the school board minister, who is also Wei Ming's old classmate Zhang Xiuzhen's husband, likes Wei Ming and wants her to become his concubine.
 Wei Ming ignores his advances as she falls in love with the editor of a publishing company Yu Haichou.
-Yu Haichou, however, refuses Wei Ming's advances.
+Yu Haichou, however, refuses Wei Ming.
 Dr. Wang, angered by Wei Ming's rejection, retaliates against Wei Ming and convinces the principal of the school to fire her.

-At the same time Wei Ming's past catches up to her.
+At the same time, Wei Ming's past catches up to her.
 Before coming to Shanghai, she had a love affair with a man who left her after she became pregnant.
 Her older sister who was taking care of her daughter all this time was coming to Shanghai to see her as they were in need of money.
 Wei Ming's daughter, Xiao Hong, is shown to be suffering from pneumonia and after arriving in Shanghai her condition begins to deteriorate.
 The two sisters took Xiao Hong to the hospital, but they were refused service because they could not pay the fee upfront.
 Now that Wei Ming has lost her income as a teacher, she hopes to receive payment from the novel she has written called “The Tomb of Love” instead.
 She attempted to request an advanced payment from the publisher but was immediately rejected.

 Under such harsh circumstances, Wei Ming decides to become a "slave for one night” and prostitute herself.
 Unexpectedly, her first client is Dr. Wang.
 Under his mockery, Wei Ming angrily hits Dr. Wang and runs away.
 She helplessly watches her daughter die, then commits suicide afterwards by overdosing on sleeping pills.
 Yu Haichou takes Wei Ming to the hospital where Aying attempts to inspire her to continue living.
 Wei Ming cries out "I want to live, I want revenge".
 However, the doctor can no longer rescue Wei Ming and she dies.
 The publisher and the journalist cynically joins to sponsor Wei Ming's funeral for publicity benefits.
 Aying continues to lead her factory women workers in choral singing classes, the film ends with a scene of Aying and her factory co-workers walking out of the factory.